Common DWI Questions

 has already given his or her implied consent to submit to a breath, blood,

-urine or other chemical test in the event of a suspected DWI.
+urine, or other chemical tests in the event of a suspected DWI.
 Refusing

 Is there anything I can do to avoid being arrested for DWI?